NullMember/MaxFirmata/README.md

 # MaxFirmata Instructions:

-All usage notes inside the MaxFirmata25Usage.maxpat file
+Look at the help file provided in this repo.